raymondtith00-hash/Gitlab-Passive-OSINT-Assessment/README.md

 | Mail Exchange Records | Five Google Workspace mail exchange records were identified. |
 | TXT Records | Multiple TXT records were published, including SPF, domain verification, and service verification records. |
 | DMARC Policy | A DMARC policy was published with `p=reject`, indicating that messages failing DMARC authentication should be rejected. |

 ---

+### Threat Perspective

+Public DNS records help map an organization's external infrastructure.
+Address records identify where a domain resolves, name server records identify the systems responsible for managing DNS, and mail-related records reveal publicly advertised email infrastructure.
+While these records are intended to be publicly accessible, they can assist attackers in understanding how an organization's services are exposed before conducting additional reconnaissance or attempting phishing, spoofing, or infrastructure-focused attacks.

+---